ajey35/locakrepo/README.md

-Hello this is ajay im learnig git ..thats it..
+Hello this is ajay im learnig git ..that's it..